20 Years of Folks

 As well, the festival has actively re-embraced its original mission of presenting international songwriters, with a particularly strong reputation among Australian artists (The Waifs, Xavier Rudd, John Butler, Kasey Chambers, Missy Higgins).
 Posits Craig, “Sometimes the dreams you have for your kid aren’t realized ‘til they grow up.”

-After 20 years, the Folks Festival has firmly established itself as one of the country’s premiere music festivals – with its own musical genre (“folks”) and its own community of dedicated festivarians who plan their summer around the festival, independent of specific headliners.
-Look around you this weekend: the next era of the festival may be shaped by a young musician seated on a tarp near you.
+After 27 years, the Folks Festival has firmly established itself as one of the country’s premiere music festivals – with its own musical genre (“folks”) and its own community of dedicated Festivarians who plan their summer around the festival, independent of specific headliners.
+Look around you on Folks weekend: the next era of the festival may be shaped by a young musician seated on a tarp near you.